Asus Zenfone 3S Max Detailed Review

 With Power comes more responsibility, but with Gaming comes more heat.

 The Heat was also manageable on the device.
 Despite being a metallic phone the Asus Zenfone 3S Max didn’t become uncomfortable to hold after gaming for 20 minutes.
 That’s a +1.

 The Asus Zenfone 3S Max comes with Dual sim support and the second sim slot is a hybrid slot.
 You can either use a second sim card or the memory card to expand the storage.

 The connectivity is good and even the 4G VOLTE calls from JIO work without any hurdles.
 You can simply insert the JIO sim and 4G Calls work on the device.
 Additionally, the data connectivity on both 3G and 4G network works without any hassles.

 The mobile comes with support for Wi-Fi 802.11ac, hotspot, CAT- 4 (150/50Mbps), Bluetooth v4.0 and a Front-facing fingerprint sensor for security.

 Camera Quality Review and Sample Shots Zenfone 3s Max

 Front Camera Review Asus Zenfone 3S Max

-The front camera is an 8 MP shooter and I liked the way it click images with decent colors and faster focus.
-The selfies can be adjusted with the beautify software at the time of clicking and you can also do post processing with the build in Apps from Asus.
+The front camera is an 8 MP shooter and I liked the way it clicks images with decent colors and faster focus.
+The selfies can be adjusted with the beautify software at the time of clicking and you can even do it in post-processing with the build in Apps.

 Overall the Front selfie camera is improved compared to the Asus Zenfone 3 Max which comes with a 5 MP front selfie camera.